Denial of VA disability benefits – Options for review before appeal

 Don’t be discouraged when you receive a denial.
 You should be aware that the VA has admitted to a high error rate in processing its claims.
 The denial could be due to an error that can be cleared up, or it could be due to missing or misread evidence that can also be fixed.
 See our article Denial of VA Disability Claims – What you need to know

 You are always entitled to appeal all or part of an initial decision, within one year from the date the decision was mailed to you.
 If you agree with part of the decision, you can appeal only the part you disagree with.
-In addition, if you were given a compensation award, you can appeal the rating assigned to your condition, which determines the benefit level.
+For example, even if the DVA agreed that your disability is service-connected, and gave you a rating, you may disagree with the level of rating and/or disagree with the date assigned for the benefits to begin.

-Depending on what type of claim you filed, there are options for review before moving to a full blown appeal request:
+Depending on what type of claim you filed, these are the options for review before moving to a full blown formal appeal request.

 Standard Claim – Review by Decision Review Officer